 To develop a prestige model, it is necessary to introduce a series of changes in our business, more or less numerous, more or less profound, depending on the foundations we have.
 In particular, retail must be willing to correct three critical errors that occur on a widespread scale.

-The first mistake to correct will be to stop trying to sell “things” and start offering unique and appreciated features.
+The first change should be to stop trying to sell “things” and start offering unique and appreciated features.
 The second one is to correct the poor support in commercial and financial data for decision-making by working with structured information.
-To correct the third of the errors that most affect the competitiveness of our businesses -which is also a prerequisite for fixing the first of the mistakes listed above- we will have to incorporate the voice of the customer into our business flow.
+To correct the third of the errors that most affect business competitiveness -which is also a prerequisite for fixing the first of the mistakes listed above- we will have to incorporate the customer’s voice into our business flow.
 The problem is that we do not know how to, nor can we, listen.

-Finally, we must bear in mind that the unavoidable requirement for eliminating these errors is personal development; individual change.
-Without this, organizations will not be able to utilize the potential of the listening process fully nor sufficiently develop creativity.
+Finally, we must bear in mind that the unavoidable requirement for eliminating these errors is personal development, individual change; a profound transformation in many cases.
+Without this, organizations will not be able to fully utilize the listening process's potential fully nor sufficiently develop creativity.
 The final consequence will be that those organizations will not be able to create sufficient substantive features (unique and appreciated benefits), nor will they be able to generate authentic and robust emotional brand-customer bonds.